opentofu/tofu-ls/docs/language-server.md

 > Note the casing in the mapstructure field compared to the field name.

-Add a new method to retrieve the client side command id in `internal/protocol/expertimental.go`:
+Add a new method to retrieve the client-side command ID in `internal/protocol/experimental.go`:

 ```go
 func (cc ExpClientCapabilities) NewItemHereCommandId() (string, bool) {